 There’s only one thing that will make your customers want to come back to you more than the amazing customer experience.
-It’s the amazing personalized customer experience.
+It’s an amazing personalized customer experience.

 According to our latest customer experience research, 56% of customer experience professionals aim to improve and personalize the customer experience.
 No wonder why: personalization at scale can drive between 5 and 15% revenue growth for companies in the retail, financial services, entertainment, telecom, and travel industries.

-Personalization in customer experience means designing or producing services and products to meet customer’s individual requirements.
+Personalization in customer experience means designing products or producing services and products to meet customers’ individual requirements.
 You’re most likely already familiar with marketing personalization.
-Personalization starts with “Hello, Susan” in your inbox and goes far beyond that to personalized offers and services.
+Personalization starts with “Hello, Susan” in your inbox and goes far beyond to personalized offers and services.

 Personalization is already a necessity to survive and thrive in the era of the empowered customer as 33% of consumers who abandoned a business relationship in 2016 did so because personalization was lacking.

 No article on personalization goes without mentioning Amazon, the leading customer-centric company.
 Customer focus is embedded in the DNA of the company.
 “Put the customer first.
 Invent.
 And be patient.” – says Jeff Bezos, CEO of Amazon.

 Amazon knows a lot about their customers based on their purchase history, so they personalize and offer their customers special offers based on the customers’ interests.
 This type of personalization not only increases customer satisfaction but also drives loyalty and repetitive purchases.

-Indeed, according to the research, more than a half of online shoppers believe that retailers who personalize their offers provide a valuable service.
+Indeed, according to the research, more than half of online shoppers believe that retailers who personalize their offers provide a valuable service.
 Even more, interestingly, 45% of consumers are more likely to shop on a site with personalized offers.

 Another well-known customization leader is Netflix.
 Netflix has revolutionized the movie and online entertainment industries.
 Netflix captures the intent of the users, constantly researching the interests of its customers.
 Based on the user behavior, you might find an actor that you recognize, an exciting moment like a car chase, or a dramatic scene that conveys the essence of a movie or TV show in your feed.